fiatconnect/specification/fiatconnect-api.md

 server to prove account ownership.
 FiatConnect APIs MUST use the SIWE standard to create authenticated sessions for the user, and return session cookies to the client.
 More detail on exactly how this should be structured is provided below.

 #### 3.2.1.1.
+SIWE Resources

+SIWE has rich tooling and support across multiple languages; see [here](https://docs.login.xyz/) for more details, example implementations, and libraries for many popular languages.

+#### 3.2.1.2.
 SIWE Sessions

-At a high level, the client will initiate a login request with a server by requesting a SIWE-compliant message to sign from a `GET /auth/login` endpoint.
-This
-`GET /auth/login` endpoint will take a number of parameters relating to the nature of the login session being requested by the client, and return a plaintext SIWE message that it expects the client to sign.

-Once the client receives the SIWE-compliant message, it will sign it using the user's private key, and send the signed message to the server at a `POST /auth/login` endpoint.
+At a high level, the client will craft a SIWE-compliant message and sign it with the user's private key.
+This message will contain various parameters relating to the origin URL which they're requesting to be authorized against, desired session length, etc. Once the client has crafted and signed the message, it will send it to a FiatConnect API at a `POST /auth/login` endpoint.
 The server will validate the signature, and check that all the included fields in the signed message are valid.
 If everything checks out, the server will create a session for the user according to the details in the signed message.
 Once the server has created the session, it responds to the client with a `200`, and returns session cookies that the client can use in subsequent requests to priveleged endpoints on behalf of the signed-in address.

-#### 3.2.1.2. `GET /auth/login`

-FiatConnect APIs must implement a `GET /auth/login` method that clients can use to request a message to sign.
-This endpoint also has the important job of generating a nonce for the signed message, as a security measure to prevent replay attacks where an attacker gains access to a signed message in transit.
-Additionally, this endpoint allows client and server to coordinate their clocks to avoid confusion around session expiration times.

-##### 3.2.1.2.1.
-Parameters

-###### 3.2.1.2.1.1.
-Query Parameters

-* `sessionDuration`: {`string`} [REQUIRED]
-  - A string number that represents the requested login session duration, in seconds.
-* `address`: {`string`} [REQUIRED]
-  - The EIP-55 formatted Celo address of the user attempting to sign in

-##### 3.2.1.2.2.
-Responses

-###### 3.2.1.2.2.1.
-HTTP `200`

-On success, the server MUST return an HTTP `200`, with the following *plaintext* response body template, subject to the conditions discussed below.
+#### 3.2.1.3.
+SIWE Message Format

+Within the FiatConnect specification, all references to SIWE-compliant messages refer to plaintext messages adhering exactly to the following template.

 ```
 ${domain} wants you to sign in with your Ethereum account: